 Taking a blood sample with a needle carries a small risk of bleeding, infection, or bruising.
 You may also feel dizzy.
 When the needle pricks your arm, you may feel a slight sting.
 Afterward, the site might be sore.

-Infection, inflammation, or recent trauma may affect your test results, making them more difficult to figure out.
-Experts suggest that people in the hospital be tested twice, three to five days apart, for more accurate results.
+Infection, inflammation, or recent trauma may affect your test results.
+This could make them more difficult to figure out.
+Experts suggest that people in the hospital who are tested for prealbumin be tested twice.
+This should be done 3 to 5 days apart, for more accurate results.

 No preparation is necessary.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.